PHASE 1 OF 7

 The Architect

-The Architect sees the whole board.
-While others go deep on features, they ensure everything connects — API to frontend, ML model to UI, auth to database.
-They're the technical glue that holds the project together.
+Sees the whole board.
+While others go deep on features, the Architect makes everything connect (API to frontend, ML model to UI, auth to database).
+They're the technical glue.

 Traits